Annual Governance Statement for The South Hams Federation Board of Governors

-- The Federation formed part of the South Devon Primary Partnership.
+- The Federation continues to be a part of the South Devon Primary Partnership.

 - The Federation’s single budget was approved and we are pleased to report the Federation is in a healthy financial position.

-- New projects linked with Ofsted outcomes have been identified in the School Improvement Plan 2017-2018.
+- New projects linked with Ofsted outcomes have been identified for the School Improvement Plan 2018-2019.

 - The monitoring of our in house school meals has been a priority throughout the year.
-With a governor leading on this and making sure all the food standards are in place.
-Sourcing local fresh produce.
+With a governor leading on this and making sure all the food standards are in place and sourcing local fresh produce.